-Follow these basic steps of furniture painting and NEVER have to repaint your furniture again because of a failed finish!
-Today I’m sharing the basics of furniture painting so that you can be sure that when you paint your furniture you are doing everything possible to create a beautiful lasting finish on your furniture.
+Follow these basic steps of furniture painting and NEVER have to repaint your furniture because of a failed finish!
+Today I’m sharing the basics of furniture painting so that you can be sure that when you paint your furniture you are doing everything possible to create a beautiful lasting finish on your furniture the first time.
 No shortcuts allowed!
 Trust me, I’ve learned the hard way.
 Shall we?

 - Cotton Mineral Chalk Paint